iSaif-GenZ/Fix-Master/README.md

 ## 👤 Author

-Built with ❤️ for repair shops that deserve better tools than pen and paper.
+Built with ❤️ by [@saif_vanta](https://t.me/saif_vanta) for repair shops that deserve better tools than pen and paper.